-I. Termination or Modification of A Participant's Coverage Under this Plan
+I. Termination or Modification of a Participant's Coverage

 - A. If an Enrollee ceases to be an Eligible Employee or the Employer does not remit the required Contribution, the Enrollee's coverage and the coverage of any and all enrolled Eligible Dependents will terminate on the last day of the last month for which payment was made.
-If the Employer does not remit the required payments as required by the Administrative Services Agreement and Blue Cross of Idaho elects to terminate this Agreement, the enrollee's coverage and the coverage of any and all enrolled Eligible Dependents will terminate on the last day for which the Employer reimbursed Blue Cross of Idaho for the payment of claims and administrative fees. - B. Except as provided in this paragraph, coverage for a Participant who is no longer eligible under this Plan will terminate on the last day of the month in which a Participant no longer qualifies as a Participant, as defined in the Eligibility and Enrollment Section.
-Coverage will not terminate because of age for a Participant who is a dependent child incapable of self-sustaining employment by reason of intellectual disability or physical handicap, who became so incapable prior to reaching the age limit, and who is chiefly dependent on the Enrollee for support and maintenance, provided the Enrollee, within thirty-one (31) days of when the dependent child reaches the age limit, has submitted to BCI (at the Enrollee's expense) a Physician's certification of such dependent child's incapacity.
-BCI, on behalf of the Plan Administrator, may require, at reasonable intervals during the two (2) years following when the child reaches the age limit, subsequent proof of the child's continuing disability and dependency.
-After two (2) years, BCI, on behalf of the Plan Administrator, may require such subsequent proof once each year.
-Coverage for the dependent child will continue so long as this Plan remains in effect, the child's disability and financial dependency exists, and the child has not exhausted benefits. - C. Termination or modification of this Plan automatically terminates or modifies all of the Participant's coverage and rights hereunder.
-It is the responsibility of the Trust to notify all of its Participants of the termination or any modification of this Plan, and BCI's notice to the Trust, upon mailing or any other delivery, constitutes complete and conclusive notice to the Participants. - D. Except as otherwise provided in this Plan, no benefits are available to a Participant for Covered Services rendered after the date of termination of a Participant's coverage. - E. The Plan Administrator, may terminate or retroactively rescind a Participant's coverage under this Plan for any intentional misrepresentation, omission, or concealment of fact by, concerning, or on behalf of any Participant that was or would have been material to the Plan Administrator's acceptance of a risk, extension of coverage, provision of benefits, or payment of any claim. - F. Prior to legal finalization of an adoption, the coverage provided in this Plan for a child placed for adoption with an Enrollee continues as it would for a naturally born child of the Enrollee until the first of the following events occurs: - The date the child is removed permanently from placement and the legal obligation terminates, or - 2.
+If the Employer does not remit the required payments as required by the Administrative Services Agreement and the Contract Administrator elects to terminate this Agreement, the enrollee's coverage and the coverage of any and all enrolled Eligible Dependents will terminate on the last day for which the Employer reimbursed the Contract Administrator for the payment of claims and administrative fees. - B. Except as provided in this paragraph, coverage for a Participant who is no longer eligible under this Summary Plan Document will terminate on the last day of the month in which a Participant no longer qualifies as a Participant, as defined in the Eligibility and Enrollment Section.
+Coverage will not terminate because of age for a Participant who is a dependent child incapable of self-sustaining employment by reason of intellectual disability or physical handicap, who became so incapable prior to reaching the age limit, and who is chiefly dependent on the Enrollee for support and maintenance, provided the Enrollee, within thirty-one (31) days of when the dependent child reaches the age limit, has submitted to the Contract Administrator (at the Enrollee's expense) a Physician's certification of such dependent child's incapacity.
+The Contract Administrator, on behalf of the Plan Administrator, may require, at reasonable intervals during the two (2) years following when the child reaches the age limit, subsequent proof of the child's continuing disability and dependency.
+After two (2) years, the Contract Administrator, on behalf of the Plan Administrator, may require such subsequent proof once each year.
+Coverage for the dependent child will continue so long as the Plan remains in effect, the child's disability and financial dependency exists, and the child has not exhausted benefits. - C. Termination or modification of this Summary Plan Document automatically terminates or modifies all of the Participant's coverage and rights hereunder.
+It is the responsibility of the Trust to notify all of its Participants of the termination or any modification of this Summary Plan Document, and the Contract Administrator's notice to the Trust, upon mailing or any other delivery, constitutes complete and conclusive notice to the Participants. - D. No benefits are available to a Participant for Covered Services rendered after the date of termination of a Participant's coverage. - E. The Plan Administrator may terminate or retroactively rescind a Participant's coverage under this Summary Plan Document for any intentional misrepresentation, omission, or concealment of fact by, concerning, or on behalf of any Participant that was or would have been material to the Plan Administrator's acceptance of a risk, extension of coverage, provision of benefits, or payment of any claim. - F. Prior to legal finalization of an adoption, the coverage provided in this Summary Plan Document for a child placed for adoption with an Enrollee continues as it would for a naturally born child of the Enrollee until the first of the following events occurs: - 1.
+The date the child is removed permanently from placement and the legal obligation terminates, or - 2.
 The date the Enrollee rescinds, in writing, the agreement of adoption or the agreement assuming financial responsibility.